 Families with addiction often experience strained relationships.
-This program offers support to develop new strategies to rebuild our relationships with our non-addicted family members.
-Offerings will include multi-media & book studies, professionally led workshops, support group and guided discussions.
+This program offers support to focus on healing and reconnecting with ourselves and develop new strategies to improve our relationship with our loved ones.

 There is still communication, but it often feels tense, unpredictable, or painful.
 Interactions may include petty accusations, defensiveness, or intentional misunderstandings.
 The adult child or their spouse may react with hostility or refuse to take responsibility for hurtful behavior.
 Conversations tend to go in circles or end in conflict, leaving